kalai456/Plant-Layout-and-Factory-Layout-Design_DELMIA/README.md

 12.7 FINISHED GOODS STORAGE

-The finished-goods storage area is provided for storing inspected and accepted transmission shafts before dispatch.
+The finished-goods storage area is represented in the simulated plant for storing inspected and accepted transmission shafts before dispatch.

 12.8 SAFETY FENCING

-Safety fencing is provided around the machine and manufacturing areas to separate operators from hazardous machine zones and to improve workplace safety.
+Safety fencing is incorporated into the virtual plant layout around the machine and manufacturing areas to separate operators from hazardous machine zones and to improve workplace safety.

 13. MATERIAL FLOW

-The planned material flow is:
+The simulated material flow is:

 Raw Material Storage
         ↓